chat-sdk/chat-sdk-ios/README.md

 #### Drag and drop

+Download the version of the Chat SDK that corresponds to the vesion that you are installing from CocoaPods from [this location](https://github.com/chat-sdk/chat-sdk-ios/releases).
 Copy the **FirebaseNetworkAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebase/FirebaseNetworkAdapter](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDKFirebase/FirebaseNetworkAdapter) into your Xcode project.
 From inside Xcode, right click in the left panel click **Add Files** and add the **FirebaseNetworkAdapter** folder.

   >**Note**
   >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a pod.
 Until these issues are resolved, the easiest approach is to drag the files into Xcode directly.